Dorinda Cox

-Dorinda Rose Cox (born 25 May 1976) is an Australian politician and a Yamatji–Noongar woman.
-She is the first Indigenous woman to represent Western Australia in the Senate.
-In 2020 she won preselection as the Australian Greens' lead Senate candidate in Western Australia, and the following year she was appointed to fill the casual vacancy caused by the resignation of Senator Rachel Siewert.
-Dorinda Cox was then elected as the Australian Greens Senator for Western Australia at the 2022 Federal Election.
+Dorinda Rose Cox (born 25 May 1976) is an Australian politician who has been a Senator for Western Australia since 2021.
+A Yamatji and Noongar woman, she is the first Indigenous woman to represent Western Australia in the Senate.
+She was originally appointed by the Australian Greens to fill the casual vacancy caused by the resignation of Senator Rachel Siewert in 2021, and was then elected as the Greens' lead Senate candidate in Western Australia at the 2022 federal election.
+She defected from the Greens to join the Labor Party in June 2025.

 Early life

-Cox was born in Kojonup, Western Australia, to Yamatji and Noongar (Kaniyang and Yued) parents.
+Cox was born on 25 May 1976 in Kojonup, Western Australia.
+She is a member of the Yamatji and Noongar (Kaniyang and Yued) peoples.
 Her family has experienced "five generations of child removal in her matriarchal line".
 Her grandfather was taken from his family and country in the Gascoyne as an infant to be raised at the New Norcia mission, where his name was changed.

 Cox grew up in Perth, leaving school in 1994 at the age of 17 to become a cadet with the Western Australia Police.
-Cox was a police cadet from 1994–1996 and an Aboriginal Police Liaison Officer from 1996–2002, where she conducted specialised training in child abuse, sexual assault interviewing and frontline policing, including the family violence unit.
+Cox was a police cadet from 1994 to 1996 and an Aboriginal Police Liaison Officer from 1996 to 2002, where she conducted specialised training in child abuse, sexual assault interviewing and frontline policing, including the family violence unit.
 She left the force at the age of 27 to work for Centrelink.
-In 2008, Cox was appointed to the Rudd Government's National Council to Reduce Violence Against Women.
+In 2008, Cox was appointed to the Kevin Rudd Government National Council to Reduce Violence Against Women.
 She has also served on the board of anti-violence organisation Our Watch, on the WA Ombudsman's Advisory Committee on Child Death Reviews and Family Violence Homicides, and on the Indigenous working group for the Every Woman Treaty campaign.
 Cox has produced extensive research outlining strategies for working closely with First Nations survivors of sexual assault.
 As of 2019, Cox was the acting executive officer of the Noongar Family Safety and Wellbeing Council.
 She is a former non-executive director of the Kooraminning Aboriginal Corporation based in Narrogin.